Soundscape Captioning using Sound Affective Quality Network and Large Language Model: The proposed SoundSCaper system

-To fuse representations from these sub-branches, we consider the representation embeddings as node features and build a fully connected soundscape-dependent multiscale sound-AQ representation graph.
-Here, our hypothesis is that since the model is trained with co-supervised labels of AS, AE, and AQ in the soundscape, the sound-AQ representation graph will automatically couple the acoustic environment and affective response values of 8D AQs while updating the node features, and learning the relationships between nodes with different time granularity.
-That is, by updating the features of edges connecting nodes, the message about the difference between different timescale nodes is passed to each other through edges in the graph, thereby further aggregating and fusing the information from different scales.
-Thus, it is crucial to simultaneously learn edge features in this soundscape-dependent sound-AQ representation graph during updating.
-In ordinary graph convolution, only the node features are updated.
-Therefore, we use the gated graph convolutional network (GatedGCN) \cite{gatedGCN} in the graph-based multiscale embedding fusion layer, in which node and edge features are updated simultaneously.

-GatedGCN adopts a soft attention mechanism to adaptively learn edge gates to improve the message aggregation of GCN, enabling it to control the flow of information while updating the node and edge features \cite{zhou2024reinforce}.
-GatedGCN also employs residual connections and batch normalization.
-The integration of these components makes GatedGCN perform well on various graph-related tasks \cite{chen2022learning}.
-Once the soundscape-dependent sound-AQ representation graphs containing $n$ nodes and $n\times n$ edges are obtained, we employ GatedGCN to model and update these graphs.
-Note that the number of nodes here is $n=8$, and the dimension of each node embedding is 64.
-Only one layer of GatedGCN is used.
+\textit{1.3) \textbf{Graph-based Multiscale Embedding Fusion}:} To fuse representations from Mel- and Loudness-based branches, we consider the representation embeddings as node features and build a fully connected soundscape-dependent multiscale sound-AQ representation graph.
+Here, our hypothesis is that since the model is trained with co-supervised labels of AS, AE, and AQ in the soundscape, the sound-AQ representation graph will automatically couple the acoustic environment and AQ while updating node features and learning relationships between nodes with different time granularities. \mybluehl{ That is, by updating the features of edges connecting nodes, the message about the differences between different timescale nodes is passed to each other through edges in the graph, thereby further aggregating and fusing information from different scales.
+Thus, it is crucial to learn edge features in the sound-AQ representation graph during updating.
+Then, we use the gated graph convolutional network (GatedGCN) \cite{gatedGCN} in the graph-based multiscale embedding fusion layer, where the node and edge features are updated simultaneously.} Once the soundscape-dependent sound-AQ representation graphs containing $n$ nodes and $n\times n$ edges are obtained, we use one layer of GatedGCN to model these graphs.
+The number of nodes is $n=8$; the size of each node embedding is 64.